ricardomaharaj/examples/react-hook-context/README.md

-# React Context and Hook
+# React Hook Context

-A demonstration of React context and hooks (Todo CRUD)
+A demonstration of a hook inside a context (Todo CRUD)

 ### Features

 - Strongly typed with Typescript
-- Type derived from state code, rather than manually
+- Type derived / inferred from code
 - Hook used within a context
 - Tailwind styled interface